 Sheppard Pratt is the largest private, nonprofit provider of mental health, special education, substance use, developmental disability, and social services.

 Now more than ever, Sheppard Pratt is needed.

 Get to know Sheppard Pratt's new Baltimore/Washington Campus.

 Thanks to your generous support, hardworking moms like Jessica are thriving.
 Your gift has the power to change lives for the better.

-Read the newest issue of Sheppard Pratt's magazine, including features on Individualized Education Plans (IEPs), eating disorder recovery during the holidays, caring for yourself while caring for someone with depression, and more.
+Read the newest issue of Sheppard Pratt's magazine, including features on eating disorder recovery, LGBTQIA+ healthcare, understanding psychological evaluations for children, and more.